coders-school/templates/module2/03-sfinae.md

 >
 > -- <a href="https://en.cppreference.com/w/cpp/language/sfinae">cppreference.com</a>

 <p class="fragment"><strong>Rationale</strong>: have a universal interface without letting the caller to decide which implementation should be called.
-Selection of an optimal implementation is done by a compiler and is coded by a library creators.</p>
+The selection of an optimal implementation is done by a compiler and is coded by library creators.</p>

 ___